Table of contents

 When reaching out, try phrasing your question with keywords like “free pallet collection near me” or “where to get pallets for free near me” — this makes your request clear and specific.

-Best Places to Find Free Pallets in the UK
+Best Places to Find Free Wooden Pallets (B&Q, Garden Centres & More)

 If you’ve been asking yourself, “where can I get free pallets near me?”, you might be surprised to learn that the answer is often right around the corner.
 From retail parks to garden centres, plenty of everyday places offer opportunities to collect pallets for free near you — if you know where to look.